bernhardsen/aco2023_csharp/README.md

 but took a break, came back and re-did it and it worked.
 Stupid task :( Not in the mood to make it any better than it is.
 I'll port it to the other languages another day.

+### Day 9: Mirage Maintenance
+Fun easy problem.
+The way the IDE wants me to format the code, adds up so many extra lines.
+I don't think it ends up being more code, it's just spread out over more lines.
+I don't know yet if I like it or not.
+Anyway, I changed up how I do the execution, and what does the printing etc. Previously I had done the `Console.WriteLine` inside the solver class.
+Now instead I make the solver return the answer, and the "Program" is responsible for all the formatting and output.